sinnie/learn_web_dev/node/buffers.md

 __Buffers__ are not, as I was told at Galvanize, a "big, string-like thing that will make no sense to you."

-Let's do better.
+__Let's do better.__

 A simple definition of a buffer is a temporary holding place for data that is being moved form one place to another.
-Buffers are intentionally limited in size because we want to move data quickly.
+And it is important to note that buffers are intentionally limited in size because we want to move data quickly.

-A quick aside to put this into perspective.
+Before we begin, I need a quick aside to put this into perspective.
 A __stream__ is a sequence of data made available over time.
 In other words, streams are pieces of data that eventually combine into a whole.
-Just like water flowing through a stream, data flows through a streams as it is being passed from one process to another or from one computer to another.
+Just like water flowing through a stream, data flows through a stream as it is being passed from one process to another or from one computer to another.
 Streams, when combined with buffers, allow us to process data "as we go".

-For example, let's say you would like to watch a movie over the internet.
+The example that most of us can reason with is streaming video content.
+GoT anyone?
+Let's say you would like to watch a video/movie over the internet.
 If you attempted to download the movie it would be time consuming.
-However, when you stream a movie, you download chunks of a movie that you are watching.
-You're still downloading the movie, but you're now able to download, process, and watch at both at the same time with the use of a stream and a buffer.
+However, when you stream a movie, you're download chunks of a movie and watching it at the same time.
+You're still downloading the movie, but you're now able to download, process, and watch at the same time by using streams and buffers.

-As you can see, a buffer collects data in a limited allocation of memory to allow you to process data as it continues to stream from one process to another or from one computer to another.
+As I hopefully have demonstrated, a buffer collects data in a limited allocation of memory to allow you to process that data as it continues to stream from one process to another or from one computer to another.

 That was a bit of a tangent, but I wanted to give you an Idea about where I was heading.
-Buffers, you can see, are areas in memory, that will temporarily store that data and allow us to subsequently process it in chunks.
+Again, Buffers are areas in memory that will temporarily store data and allow us to subsequently process said data in chunks.

 ## Terms
 * __Data Buffer__ - A data buffer is a region of physical memory storage that is used to _temporarily_ store data while it is being moved from one place to another.
 The buffer stores data as it is retrieved from an input device or immediately before it is sent to an output device.
 It can also be used when data is to be moved between processes within a computer.